National HIV Testing Day

 - If you do not know your HIV status, get tested.
 If you have more than one sexual partner, inject drugs or are a gay or bisexual man, getting tested more frequently may be beneficial.

 - You can lower your HIV risk by having sex with one partner only whose HIV status is uninfected.
 If you know your partner is positive for HIV or are not sure of your partner's status, use a condom every time you have anal, vaginal or oral sex.
+Talk to your healthcare provider about new options like medicines that prevent and treat HIV, such as pre-exposure prophylaxis (PrEP), post-exposure prophylaxis (PEP), and antiretroviral therapy.
+The AIDS.gov website has more information about PrEP here.

 - See a healthcare provider as soon as possible if you know your HIV status is positive.
 Most people who are infected with HIV will progress to AIDS if not treated.
 Early detection and treatment for HIV can drastically affect how healthy an HIV patient can remain, so early testing is endorsed by the Centers for Disease Control (CDC).
 Getting treated also helps to lower the chance that HIV is passed on to others.